Tivler/soundclout-PWA/README.md

 3. Scroll to the right until you see `Add to Home Screen` and tap on it.

-4. SoundClout should now be available on your phone.
+4. Soundclout should now be available on your phone.

 ## Preview of Application